-Next I consider the impact on specialist encounters.
-The conceptual framework suggests that information loss could potentially manifest in two different ways.
-First, primary care provider referrals to specialists will be less appropriate.
-Second, appropriate specialist visits will be more intensive.
-For this analysis, I restrict the sample to specialty appointments within military hospitals where we observe information about the individual specialty provider and where coordination between specialty and primary care physicians is more likely to occur.
+ordination between specialty and primary care physicians is more likely to occur.
 I exclude from this analysis any visits that are not paid for individually (e.g. post-surgical follow-ups or pregnancies that are paid with a "global payment" designed to cover all pre-natal care as well as the delivery).
 I also exclude visits that do not require evaluation and management (e.g. an appointment to have an MRI).
-The remaining sample consists of 585,857 encounters.

-I begin the analysis by considering whether primary care providers are referring patients to a new specialty or back to a clinic in which the patient previously seen.
+I begin the analysis by considering whether primary care providers are referring patients to a new specialty or back to a clinic in which the patient was previously seen.
 I define a new specialty as one in which the patient was not seen in the year prior to the match.
 For each patient-specialty clinic grouping, I also observe whether the patient is seen in that clinic multiple times or only once.
 The intuition is that a patient that goes to a new clinic only once may represent a less appropriate referral compared to a patient that requires follow-up care within the specialty clinic.
 I estimate the change in probability for each of these measures - a new specialty visit and a single-visit referral - using equation 2.
-Table 7 presents the results of these regressions.
-The coefficient in column 1 indicates a 9% relative increase (0.009 pp) increase in the probability of a visit in a new specialty clinic - about 1.5 times the magnitude of the overall increase in the probability of only having one encounter in a specialty clinic.
-Together, these findings suggest that much of the increase in specialty care is driven by less appropriate referrals.
+Table 8 presents the results of these regressions.
+The coefficient in column 1 indicates a 9% (0.009 pp) relative increase in the probability of a visit in a new specialty clinic - about 1.5 times the magnitude of the overall increase in the probability of specialty care utilization.
+Column 2 indicates a 20% (0.004 pp) relative increase in the probability of only having one encounter in a specialty clinic.
+Together, these findings suggest that the increase in specialty care is not the result of patients reverting to existing specialty relationships and support the prediction that much of the increase in specialty care is driven by less appropriate referrals.

-Next, I look within the specialty encounters for evidence of a change in intensity of care by the specialty provider.
+Next, I look within these specialty encounters for evidence of a change in intensity of care by the specialty provider.
 I use equation 6 to estimate any changes in the intensity of care along three measures.
-Primarily, I consider the cost of the visit.
+Primarily, I consider spending within the visit.
 Second, I consider whether the provider codes a more complex evaluation and management code (indicated by a 4 or 5 level code).
-Finally, I consider whether there is a change in the number of procedures conducted in the encounter.
-Table 8 panel A presents the results of these regressions applied to the full sample of specialty encounters.
-I find no evidence of an effect of the discontinuity in primary care on these specialty encounters.
+Finally, I consider whether there is a change in the number of procedures conducted in